Keratosis Pilarisker-a-tos-is -pi-ˈler-əs

 One of many forms of hyperkeratosis, keratosis pilaris is bumps made of keratin, a protein produced in the top layer of the skin, that isn’t shedding properly and is clogging the hair follicles.
 Think of them as skin-bumps-made-of-dead-skin-cells.
 Unlike pimples, you can’t “pop” the bumps, and scratching or picking them can cause redness, irritation, lesions, and scarring.

 You might moisturize three times a day, experiment with exfoliants, or ignore it and get on with your life.
-As with all things skincare, “there is no one-size-fits-all” treatment, Dr. Farber adds.
+As with all things skincare, there is no one-size-fits-all treatment.
 A big part of the KP journey is finding out the best treatment for your skin.
 There are a few subtypes of KP that are more severe and require different treatment, so if you’re unsure about what the bumps on your skin are, there is never harm in seeking actual medical advice.
 Thanks to the increase of telehealth appointments due to coronavirus, you don’t even need to leave the comfort of your couch—many common dermatologic conditions can be identified through remote video or photo consultations with a doctor.

 Often confused with: